 Best Points and Miles Cards

 For this category, we use the American Express Everyday Preferred card. ($95 Annual Fee) It earns 3X Membership Rewards points at US grocery stores/supermarkets up to $6,000 per year.
-Each month you make 30 or more transactions, you earn a 50% bonus, which includes the bonus categories.
+Each month you make 30 or more transactions, you receive a 50% bonus, which includes the bonus categories.
 So we earn 3X to 4.5x Membership Rewards points for our groceries at Publix, Trader Joe’s, Whole Foods, Lucky’s Supermarket and Fresh Market.

 Since Sharon is the primary shopper in the family, this is her primary card for its ease of use and her using it regularly helps us get the 30 transactions each month.